ipspace/netlab/docs/module/bgp.md

 * Changing local autonomous system for individual BGP sessions (*local-as*)
 * Static **router-id** and **cluster-id**
 * Interaction with OSPF or IS-IS (IGP is disabled on external links)

+[^4O]: Some platforms might not support 4-octet AS numbers.
+The propagation of large BGP communities is not yet configurable.

 Even more BGP features are implemented in the following plugins: